The Acer KG241QP is an affordable 144Hz gaming monitor yet it offers a buttery-smooth performance making it ideal for competitive gamers on a budget.

 Moving on, the monitor supports AMD FreeSync (FreeSync Premium), which allows the display to change its refresh rate dynamically (according to frame rates) if you have a compatible graphics card.

-This dynamic, or variable, refresh rate removes all screen tearing and stuttering as long as your FPS rate is between 48 and 144, but it doesn’t introduce as much input lag as VSYNC (only ~1ms).
+This dynamic, or variable, refresh rate removes all screen tearing and stuttering as long as your FPS is between 48 and 144, but it doesn’t introduce as much input lag as VSYNC (only ~1ms).

 FreeSync works over both HDMI and DisplayPort on this monitor up to 144Hz, and while the KG241Q P is not certified as G-SYNC compatible by NVIDIA, AMD’s FreeSync works without issues when used with NVIDIA’s cards (GTX 10-series or newer) over DisplayPort.